simplexspatial/simplexspatial/README.md

   }

 }

+akka-persistence-jdbc {
+  shared-databases {
+    slick {
+      profile = "slick.jdbc.PostgresProfile$"
+      db {
+        host = "localhost"
+        url = "jdbc:postgresql://localhost:5432/akka-persistence?reWriteBatchedInserts=true"
+        user = "akka"
+        password = "pass"
+        driver = "org.postgresql.Driver"
+        numThreads = 5
+        maxConnections = 5
+        minConnections = 1
+      }
+    }
+  }
+}

+jdbc-journal {
+  use-shared-db = "slick"
+}

+jdbc-snapshot-store {
+  use-shared-db = "slick"
+}
 ```

 This means that:
-- It is using in memory persistence journal, so you can not restart the
+- It is using in JDBC persistence journal and snapshots.
-  cluster at all.
-In that case, you will lose your data.
 - It is using fixed seed nodes.
-Remind to update the IP (in this case it
-  is the local IP for Ubuntu 19.10) and ports.
+Remind to update the IP (in this case it is the local IP for Ubuntu 19.10) and ports.

-#### JVM and general configuration
-`conf/application.ini` contains general information about the JVM, like
-memory, JMX config, etc.
+### Java configuration
+All configuration related wto the JVM (memory, JMX config, etc.) is available in the file `conf/application.ini`.

-#### Logging configuration
+### Logging configuration
 AKKA is using [SLF4J](http://www.slf4j.org/) but SimplexSpatial adds
 [logback](http://logback.qos.ch/) to the classpath, so that will be the
 library to configure.